jatkinson1000/rse-skills-workshop/JOSE_paper/paper.md

 # Summary

-Research across many domains increasingly relies on software for simulation, data processing, analysis, and visualisation.
+Research across many domains increasingly relies on software for simulation, data processing, analysis, visualisation, and more.
-This software is often written by those without formal training in software engineering leading to ineficciencies, bugs, and poor reproducibility/reuseability.
+This software is often written by individuals without a formal training in software engineering leading to inefficiencies, bugs, and poor reproducibility/reuseability.

-The course described in this paper is intended to raise awareness of the importance of applying software engineering principles to research code, educate on basic techniques to produce FAIR-er code [@barker2022introducing], and introduce a software engineering mindset to research developers.
+The course described in this paper is designed to raise awareness software engineering principles and how they can be applied to research code.
+It illustrates, through a series of practical exercises, why these are important and introduced basic techniques to produce FAIR-er code [@barker2022introducing].
-We hope that it has long-term impact with participants continuing to explore tools and ideas in their future work beyond this course.
+We hope that introducing a software engineering mindset, with simple tools and techniques to facilitate this will have long-term impact with participants continuing to explore ideas in their future work beyond this course.